KIMAvcrp/Porting-PAIP-to-clojure/README.md

-Porting-PAIP-to-clojure-
+Porting-PAIP-to-clojure
 ========================

 Porting PAIP to clojure.
-See kimavcrp.blogspot.com for further details
+See kimavcrp.blogspot.com for further details!